learning-zone/html-basics/html-mcq.md

 **Q27.** A modal dialog opens when a user clicks a "Help" button.
 A keyboard-only user reports they cannot interact with the modal content because the Tab key moves focus to elements behind the modal.
 What ARIA or HTML technique addresses this?

 - A) Add `tabindex="-1"` to all elements inside the modal.
-- B) Implement a focus trap — keep Tab and Shift+Tab cycling within the modal's focusable elements while it is open, and add `aria-modal="true"` to the dialog.
+- B) Implement a focus trap — keep Tab and Shift+Tab cycling within the modal\'s focusable elements while it is open, and add `aria-modal="true"` to the dialog.
 - C) Add `role="dialog"` to the modal and nothing else.
 - D) Use `pointer-events: none` on the background.